Skip to content

 Purpose

 Splits the provided text into arguments, respecting quotes.
-Sections wrapped in either single (') or double (") quotes are treated as single arguments.
+Sections wrapped in single (') or double (") quotes are treated as single arguments.
+Unmatched quotes are included in the result.

 Parameters